Updated April 2021

-As covered in the Part One conclusion, the next obvious step in my research derives from the entry in the “Register of Seaman 1835-6” held at the Public Record Office in England: “No. 3854.
+The Christopher Christmas Berry period of residence in Australia opens with an entry in the “Register of Seamen 1835-6” held at the Public Record Office in England: “No. 3854.
 Name: Christopher Berry.
 Age 30.
 Place of Birth: Yarmouth.
 Ship belonging to: Orissa of Grangemouth.
 Quality: Mariner.”

 Port Phillip, Colony of New South Wales, Australia (now State of Victoria)

-Here I have listed in chronological order some references and events to trace CCB’s movements and life during his time in Port Phillip.
+Here I have listed in chronological order references and events to trace CCB’s movements and life during his time in Port Phillip (Melbourne, Victoria, Australia)

 - 12 September 1838: Historical Records of Victoria: Vol 3, Ch.
 30: General Census of Port Phillip